matrix-org/matrix-spec-proposals/proposals/4037-thread-root-is-not-in-thread.md

 ## Proposal

-We propose that thread roots are in the main timeline, making the definition:
+We propose that thread roots and their non-thread children are in the main timeline, making the definition:

 > An event is considered to be "in a thread" if:
 >